 Director Bärbel Thoens-Masghati Bärbel Thoens-Masghati is an Assistant Professor of German at College of DuPage.
-She is a native of Nauen, Germany who immigrated to the U.S. as a child.
-She holds a B.A. from Hope College in Holland, MI, an M.A. from Wayne State University in Detroit, MI, has completed 65 hours of Post Graduate work at Ohio State University, and studied a year at the University of Munich, in Munich, Germany.
-She also earned a K-12 Illinois Teaching Certificate from Northern Illinois University.
-She has taught as a Graduate Assistant at Wayne State University and Ohio State University, where she received the Teaching Assistant of the Year Award.
+Native of Nauen, Germany, she immigrated to the U.S. as a child.
+She holds a B.A. from Hope College in Holland, MI, an M.A. from Wayne State University in Detroit, MI, has completed 65 hours of Post Graduate work at The Ohio State University.
+She studied a year at the University of Munich, in Munich, Germany and also earned a K-12 Illinois Teaching Certificate from Northern Illinois University.
+Thoens-Masghati taught as a Graduate Assistant at Wayne State University and The Ohio State University, where she received the Teaching Assistant of the Year Award.
 She also taught as an Adjunct at Hope College and as a junior high and high school teacher in the Naperville School District 203.
 In 2005 Thoens-Masghati came to COD as an Adjunct in German and in 2012 she joined the COD faculty as Assistant Professor.
 Thoens-Masghati has traveled extensively throughout Europe and Iran, to Dubai, Hong Kong, China, and to the Carribean.
 In addition to her academic interests, she enjoys a variety of music, films and reading, as well as traveling and exploring different cultures, and relaxing at the family home in Michigan.

 Christiane D. Knapp-Andrews